mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 My key performance indicators are outlined below:

 - Alarm functionality
-- Smartbulb integration
+- Smart bulb integration
 - Weather functionality
 - Calendar Integration (Stretch)
 - Text to speech (Stretch)

-If I am unable to produce a working alarm app with smartbulb functionality I will have failed to achieve what I intended to develop and so these are my highest priority.
+If I am unable to produce a working alarm app with smart bulb functionality I will have failed to achieve what I intended to develop and so these are my highest priority.

 ## Challenges